Police: Suspect pulls up next to car, fires 6 shots

-LAWNDALE (WPVI) --A man sitting in the passenger seat of a car in the Lawndale section of Philadelphia was injured during an early morning shooting.
+NORTHEAST PHILADELPHIA (WPVI) --A man sitting in the passenger seat of a car in the Northeast Philadelphia was injured during an early morning shooting.

 It happened around 2 a.m.
 Tuesday on the 6100 block of Bustleton Avenue.